dandraka/Zoro/MaskingTypes.md

 - In a CSV, it's used to choose which column the program will modify.
 - But in a document, it's either used to choose the text block to process or, if paired with a regular expression, ignored.

-Two concrete examples (here using MaskType=Asterisk for simplicity, but Similar, List and Query can be used as well, though not Expression):
+Two concrete examples (here using MaskType=Asterisk for simplicity, but Random, List and Query can be used as well, though not Expression):

 - FieldName = "coffee" will go block by block (which usually means line by line) and, using the regular expression ```(.*)(coffee)(.*)```, will replace the 2nd match.